Function Basics and Parameter Passing

 - [ ] Correctly declare, define, and call C functions

-- [ ] Master the technique of achieving multiple return values via pointers
+- [ ] Master techniques for achieving multiple return values via pointers

-- [ ] Understand the principles of recursion and the risk of stack overflow
+- [ ] Understand the principles of recursion and the risks of stack overflow

 Environment Setup